hari-ramanan/hari-ramanan/README.md

 - 👯 I’m looking to collaborate on **👯 I’m looking to collaborate on open source projects that benefit the community**
 - 🤝 I’m looking for help with **🤝 I’m looking for help with guidance in developing a chrome extension with BardAI API key which can be used to answer prompts**
 - 🌱 I’m currently learning **🌱 I’m currently learning React JS & Backend technologies**
-- 💬 Ask me about **💬 Ask me about HTML, CSS, Developer Hacks, Life hacks**
+- 💬 Ask me about **💬 Ask me about HTML, CSS, React, Developer Hacks**
 - 📫 How to reach me **hariramanansaravanan@gmail.com**
 - ⚡ Fun fact **I am always keen on Learning**